dahlbrody7/homelab-notes/README.md

-# IT Homelab
+# IT Home Lab

-A personal IT homelab built using VMware Workstation on a custom built PC.
+A personal IT Home Lab built using VMware Workstation on a custom built PC.
 Built to get comfortable troubleshooting and to learn networking, system administration, security, and IT infrastructure through hands-on experience.
 Includes notes from each lab session that document troubleshooting along with screenshots.

 ## Environment
 - Host: Custom built desktop (Ryzen 7 7800X3D, 32GB RAM)